 Settled across the way is newbie Hello Please; a fresh, contemporary Vietnamese joint that operates out of a shipping container and reintroduced me to the glory of chicken ribs.
 For tipples, Fish Lane happens to be where Maker, the dark and foxy sister of nearby Gauge, hangs its hat and muddles its fantabulous concoctions.
 Make no mistake; things get fun and rowdy on a Friday with Muhammad Ali’s likeness presiding over the skirmish.

 Insofar as wining and dining is concerned, Bakery Lane is a whole ‘nother situation.
 Their precinct absolutely heaves on Friday and Saturday nights and it’s easy to see why.
-Hosting some of the coolest joints in the Valley, people punting in Bakery Lane get to indulge in the radical foods of The APO, the vegetarianism of the Lost Boys Café (and their Treehouse Bar), live music and burgers at Kiosk, Korean fusion at Nomnom Korean, and the gluten free sweetness of I Heart Brownies.
+Hosting some of the coolest joints in the Valley, people punting in Bakery Lane get to indulge in the radical foods of The APO, the cakes (and coffee and cocktails) at Cakes & Shit, live music and decent slices at Johnny's Pizzeria, Korean fusion at Nomnom Korean, and the gluten free sweetness of I Heart Brownies.

 Winn Lane is probably the cutest and littlest laneway in Brisbane, but beware the punch she’s packing.
 Start your safari via the Winn Lane entrance and grab a coffee from No.5 Café (you’ll need it).
-From there it’s a short wander to pick up some vintage threads at Sunday Social and crystal-encrusted bling at 3rd Lady.
+From there it’s a short wander to pick up some vintage threads at Sunday Social.
 Besides the crammed cul-de-sac, Winn also ropes in the boutiques on Ann St including Akira, House of Ezis, and Babushka Ballerina for those Uber Black occasions.

 Lads can load up with new duds at the Outpost and complete the fresh look with a visit to Babylon Falls Barbershop.
 Throw in some culture at the Culprit Club then round off the spree with fries, shakes, and some of Brisbane’s best burgers at Ben’s Burgers.